 - If your aim is to only ride in small spaces such as a driveway, small yard, or small parking lot, then a surf skate may make sense as your first board since it’ll allow you to make tight turns in a limited amount of space – something you typically don’t get on a classic longboard.

-- If your goal is to use your first board for commuting, long distance cruising or travelling, or riding down hills, then a surf skateboard is likely NOT your best choice.
+- If your goal is to use your first board for commuting, long-distance cruising or traveling, or riding down hills, then a surf skateboard is likely NOT your best choice.
 See this article on choosing the right longboard for you.